10 Pieces of Information That Are Used to Steal Your Identity

-Again, this is something that’s all over the Internet, so you might not think of it as valuable information to a thief.
-However, with the number of nicknames, shortenings, and aliases that people use, having your full first, middle, and last name can be quite valuable to a thief, especially if they’re looking to open a new account in your name.
+This information appears a lot on the Internet, so you might not think of it as valuable information to a thief.
+However, your full first, middle, and last name can be quite useful to a thief.
+This information is especially helpful if they’re looking to open a new account in your name.

-“Name as it appears on card” is also an important check that’s made on many online purchases, so if a thief knows your full name, they’ll be able to make a better guess at what might be on your card.
+When making an online purchase, some companies ask for the “Name as it appears on the card.”
+If a thief knows your full name, they’ll be able to make a better guess at what might be on your card.

-As with any means of phishing, your best bet is to be vigilant and make sure that you’re talking to who you think you’re talking to.
+As with any means of phishing, your best bet is to be vigilant and make sure that you’re talking to who you think they are.
 If someone asks for personal identifying information, it’s a good idea to confirm with the organization that they need it and that someone called for it.
-If it’s a bank or your employer, just go into a local branch or work to share the information instead.

 Protecting Your Data and Identity on the Internet